Paul Simon Said His Collaboration With George Harrison on ‘Saturday Night Live’ Was ‘Effortless’

 “He made musicians sound good without calling attention to himself.”

-Simon thinks George’s songwriting was ‘stylistically close’ to his
+Paul Simon thinks George Harrison’s songwriting was ‘stylistically close’ to his

-During his segment in “Remembering George,” Simon continued to say that he thought George’s songwriting was similar to his own.
+During his segment in “Remembering George,” Simon continued to say that he thought Harrison’s songwriting was similar to his own.

 “His songwriting, too, which I always thought to be stylistically close to mine, was gentle and sad with country and skiffle influences rippling beneath his often sardonic lyrics,” Simon said.
 “It all seemed deceptively simple until masterpieces like ‘Here Comes the Sun’ and ‘Something’ made people realize that the Beatles has three major writers competing for the limited space of the vinyl LP.”

-Simon didn’t understand why people called George the ‘quiet Beatle’
+Paul Simon didn’t understand why people called George Harrison the ‘quiet Beatle’

-Like George’s good friend, Tom Petty, Simon didn’t understand why people called George the “quiet Beatle.”
-Petty said that George “never shut up,” but Simon explained George’s temperament better.
+Like Harrison’s good friend, Tom Petty, Simon didn’t understand why people called Harrison the “quiet Beatle.”
+Petty said that Harrison “never shut up,” but Simon explained Harrison’s temperament better.

-“God gives us color and fragrance, the gardener waters and weeds,” Simon concluded, referring to George’s green thumb.
+“God gives us color and fragrance, the gardener waters and weeds,” Simon concluded, referring to Harrison’s green thumb.